davehasagithub/slidewsl/NOTES.md

 ### Customizations

-In order to give the developer full control, this project aims to both provision the WSL2 distro on-demand, and to build all docker images locally.
+In order to give the developer full control, this project aims to both provision the WSL2 distro on-demand, and to build all Docker images locally.
-Because of this, the following ideas are possible but not pursued:
-- The WSL2 distro could be exported and quickly re-imported (see instructions below).
-- The docker build cache could be stored in the virtual disk image to persist across distro rebuilds (also below).
-- Docker images could be pulled from a registry.

 To take advantage of customization capabilities:

 - Clone this repo to your Windows host (i.e., safely outside of the WSL2 distro).